Mohammadihpython/ecommerce_shop/README.md

 #commanads:

- python manage.py load-fixtures(it makemigration and migrate and load data to database) python manage.py runserver
+ python manage.py load-fixtures(it makemigrate and migrate and load data to database) python manage.py runserver